particle-iot/docs/src/content/tutorials/device-cloud/cloud-api.md

 **Don't commit access tokens to source control**

-If you have a public Github repository you definitely don't want to check access tokens into your account!
+If you have a public GitHub repository you definitely don't want to check access tokens into your account!

 If your repository is private it's not as bad, but still it's best to use other techniques.